vivaansinghvi07/ai-text-detection/docs/README.md

 # AI Text Detection
-This machine learning model will attempt to differnetiate between human and AI-written text.
+This machine learning model will attempt to differentiate between human and AI-written text.
 The model for my textblob implementation is not available due to its size.
 In hindsight, I probably should have been more optimal programming it, such as using text vectorization as I did in my second one, the sklearn model.

 ## Setup
 - Start a python virtual runtime enviroment